quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Tokens

-If the client has an token received in a NEW_TOKEN frame on a previous connection to what it believes to be the same server, it can include that value in the Token field of its Initial packet.
+If the client has a token received in a NEW_TOKEN frame on a previous connection to what it believes to be the same server, it can include that value in the Token field of its Initial packet.

-A client SHOULD NOT reuse a token; reused tokens enable activity on connections to be correlated.
+A client SHOULD NOT reuse a token.
+Reusing a token on different network paths would allow activity to be linked between paths (see {{migration-linkability}}).
 A client MUST NOT reuse a token if it believes that its point of network attachment has changed; that is, if there is a change in its local IP address or network interface.
-Reusing a token on different network paths would allow activity to be linked between paths (see {{migration-linkability}}).
 A client needs to start the connection process over if it migrates prior to completing the handshake.

 If the client received a Retry packet from the server and sends an Initial packet in response, then it sets the Destination Connection ID to the value from